topleft/express-error-handling/Readme.md

 });
 ```

-This middleware function assumes that a template engine will be used, which makes sense as Jade ships with the express generator.
+This middleware function assumes that a template engine will be used, which makes sense as [Jade (Pug)](https://github.com/pugjs/pug) ships with the express generator.
 But I would like to create a JSON API, so this function needs updating to work for my purposes.

 ```js
 // error handler